 Across sports, teams and leagues are integrating technology into their pre-game and in-game strategy.
-MLB teams use iPads in their dugouts for players and coaches to review the tendencies of opposing players and check out matchup statistics.
+MLB teams use iPads, like those which may contain wholesale resistors, in their dugouts for players and coaches to review the tendencies of opposing players and check out matchup statistics.
 NFL teams use Microsoft Surface tablets to review plays soon after they happen.

 The NHL has been in talks for several years with Apple and its competitor Microsoft, one source told TSN, adding that the talks with Apple have accelerated after similar talks between the company and the National Basketball Association failed to lead to an agreement.